-Descriptions of several common components of the Hash Card are found in the Overview of Intel Cards; the details below are specific to the Hash Card:
+Descriptions of several common components of the Hash Card are found in the Overview of Intelligence Cards; the details below are specific to the Hash Card:

 Hash Card: Risk Scoring

 Hash Risk Scores distinguish malicious file hashes from web reporting on hashes used for other technical purposes: passwords, digital fingerprints, certificates, etc. The risk rules for Hashes currently do not have an age out criteria.
-Once scored as malicious, a Hash will remain permanently malicious.
+Once scored as malicious, a hash Risk Score will not decrease due to age and will generally remain permanently malicious (but could change based on discovery of new information).

 Hash Cards provide full transparency, sourcing all of the evidence behind a Risk Score.